-Under the North American Free Trade Agreement (NAFTA), a NAFTA Trader may obtain a Canadian work permit without first obtaining a Labour Market Impact Assessment (LMIA).
+Under the Canada-United States-Mexico Agreement (CUSMA), a CUSMA Trader may obtain a Canadian work permit without first obtaining a Labour Market Impact Assessment (LMIA).

-A NAFTA Trader who is employed in a capacity that involves essential skills must demonstrate that his or her specific expertise is vital to the American or Mexican company, operating within the requirements set out above.
+A CUSMA Trader who is employed in a capacity that involves essential skills must demonstrate that their specific expertise is vital to the company that employs them, operating within the requirements set out above.
 Often times, it serves to demonstrate that the company was unable to locate a Canadian to perform the duties.

 Please complete this short form to submit your work permit query directly to our specialists.
 We will respond with an evaluation of your needs.